odinuv/web/en/apv/walkthrough/templates-layout/index.md

 The template now starts with the line `{extends 'layout-1.latte'}`, which tells the template engine to start processing from the layout template `layout-1.latte`.
 This template contains the usual HTML header and `{include content}`.
-This defines a a **block** named `content`.
+This defines a **block** named `content`.
 It's the responsibility of the template `template-3.latte` to fill the block with some meaning.
 In `template.latte`, you can see that the actual HTML code is wrapped inside `{block content}{/block}` macro.
 This defines the actual content